baembry/lowes-product-description-2.0/README.md

 <img src = "images/image3.png" >
 <img src = "images/image4.png" >

-The load balancer significantly increatse the number of requests per second the server can handle.
+The load balancer significantly increases the number of requests per second the server can handle.